callumflack/callum-flack-design/content/posts/2018-02-09-designers-should-code.comp.md

 As an example, let's imagine Melbourne's laneways.
 Over a long period of time they have become naturally complex [nooks and crannies](https://youtu.be/zQXlW0GzlD4) such that when you walk them you discover hidden surprises at almost every corner. **The essential character of Melbourne’s laneways is the accumulation of many overlapping details that each feedback and influence each-other over time.** Put it this way: if you tried to recreate Melbourne's laneways from scratch, all “Melbourne-ness” would be lost.

 By contrast, let’s imagine Canberra.
 If you tried to recreate Australia’s capital city, you’d do a better job.
-Canberra is [high-modernist urban architecture](http://www.naa.gov.au/collection/fact-sheets/fs95.aspx) devoid of rich surprise because “no piece of any unit is ever connected to other units, except through the medium of the unit as a whole”.
+Canberra is [high-modernist urban architecture](http://www.naa.gov.au/collection/fact-sheets/fs95.aspx) devoid of rich surprise because, as Christopher Alexander says:

+> …no piece of any unit is ever connected to other units, except through the medium of the unit as a whole.

 ## Natural semilattices and User Interface design

-**The “natural semi-lattice” metaphor is a good way to understand how complex processes can’t be reduced to simple templates.** Delineating the skillsets involved into distinct, separate domains cuts their interconnections and creates artificial order.
+The “natural semi-lattice” metaphor is a good way to understand how complex processes can’t be reduced to simple templates.
+Delineating the skillsets involved into distinct, separate domains cuts their interconnections and creates artificial order.
 The result lacks character.

 The same holds true for the complexities of User Interface design.
 Why, for example, do most websites look the same these days?
 It probably has something to do with the rise of "magic bullet" UI frameworks such as Bootstrap.
 Reduction of complexity accidently eliminates richness.